NREL/HPC/CONTRIBUTING.md

         - XXXX-XX-XX-new_file_goes_in_here.md
 ```

 Second, we need to add the author to the authors.yml file within the blog directory.
 Each author has four required elements.
-Their's the authors_name, name, description, and avatar.
+There's the authors_name, name, description, and avatar.
 The authors_name is going to be the author's fullname in all lowercase with no space (example: johndoe) and this will be referenced within the blogs Markdown file later.
 The name is the authors full name.
 The description must be set to "Author" and the avatar must be set to http://nrel.github.io/HPC/blog/assets/avatar/default.png as follows:

 ```bash
   johndoe: # This is the authors_name